Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe middle left card represents the force drawing you towards the first possible outcome.
+Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
 Queen of Cups, when reversed: The dark essence of water, such as a deep and foreboding lake: Discomfort with the worlds of mind and matter, leading to a retreat to the spiritual.
 The embrace of negative relationships, driven by the desperate fear of being alone.
 Devotion to fantasies and daydreams, to the exclusion of practical skills or the pursuit of knowledge.
 Insecurity leading to dishonor, vice, and undue susceptibility to outside influences.